Code-Institute-Submissions/kuua/README.md

 - As user, I want to be able to contact the gallery to ask for a particular style
 - As user, I want to be able to call the gallery, so contact details are important
 - As user, I want to be see how a picture would look in an interior

+## As a gallery owner

 - As a gallery owner I want to show a selection of the pieces that we have
 - As a gallery owner I want to be able to be contacted through the page
-- As a gallery owner I want to show the prices and the piece name.
+- As a gallery owner I want to promote my work
+- As a gallery owner i want to connect with art enthusiasts

-## Sections
+# Sections

 - The logo
 - The navigation bar with links to the different sections